MikoEscobar/Activity/README.md

-"This is a README file of Miko Escobar with Jenkins"
+"This is a README file of Miko Escobar with Jenkins 2nd try"